Communicable Disease Control

 If you suspect you have a communicable disease, please seek medical care.

-HealthLink BC is a strong resource for non-urgent questions about illnesses and diseases.
+HealthLink BC is a good resource for non-urgent questions about illnesses and diseases.

 Please call HealthLink BC at 8-1-1 or TTY at 7-1-1 for the deaf and hearing-impaired.
 Registered Nurses can provide health information and advice at any time - 24 hours a day, seven days a week.